Considering a website redesign project for your nonprofit?

 Main blog page

 It seems like quite a few right?
 It's tempting to say you don't need all of these, but each type of content necessitates additional wireframing, design, development, and content time – meaning more time and money.
-It’s better to be realistic at the start of your redesign than try to backtrack later on.

 2) Do you need something off the shelf or tailored?